tedstreete/opi-prov-life/PROVISIONING.md

 - OPI can also produce an agent (container/service) for Standard Inventory Query that everybody (existing provisioning systems) can query

-what is the adoption rate of UEFI on DPUs?
+what is the adoption rate of UEFI on DPU/IPUs?
 Should it be relied upon?

 ## TBD